Talha998/javascritpprojects/README.md

 # javascritpprojects
- some projects demonstart to simple java scritp
+ some project demonstrat to simple javascritp